adi3/amzn2-snapd/README.md

 # amzn2-snapd

-Tools to install snapd on Amazon Linux 2 for arm64 machines.
+Tools to build and install snapd on Amazon Linux 2 for arm64 machines.

 ## Install